buraksezer/olric/README.md

 Olric is mainly designed to be used as an embedded [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table).
 So if you are running long-lived servers, Olric is pretty suitable to share some transient, approximate, fast-changing data between them.
 What if you want to access the cluster in a short-lived process?
-Fortunately, Olric has a simple HTTP API which can be used to access the cluster within any environment.
+Fortunately, Olric has an external API which can be used to access the cluster within any environment.
 It will be documented soon.

 A Golang client is already prepared to access and modify DMaps from outside.
 [Here is the documentation](https://godoc.org/github.com/buraksezer/olric/client).